AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/groupsAndVariables.rst

 Groups
 ------

 Groups hold a number of variables that are logically related or should appear under a heading within the calculator.
-A group can be **collapsible** so the user can hide/show its variables (this replaces "advanced mode" in Engine V1).
+A group can be **collapsible** so the user can hide/show its variables (this replaces certain use cases of "advanced mode" in Engine V1).

 Creating a group
 ^^^^^^^^^^^^^^^^